 Courses offered in the traditional format are scheduled for 15 weeks.
 In- person classes meet one day a week for 3 hours during Fall and Spring semesters.
-Class times are generally 4:25pm-7:10pm, Monday through Thursday (with some exceptions in the Environmental Health track).
+Class times are generally 4:25pm-7:10pm, Monday through Thursday.
 Students should contact their advisors and course instructors for course schedules and times.